foysalit/rn-tutorial-vedo/TUTORIAL.md

 - We are importing a few modules from react-native, Expo and our `styles.js` file.
 I will explain each of them as they're used in the component code.
 - We define a `camera` and `state` instance variable for our `CameraPage` component class. `camera` will hold a reference to the actual camera component that can be used to interact with the camera itself and give it instructions like take picture or record video etc. The `state` only has a `hasCameraPermission` property.
 As you may have seen, to access device camera from an app, the user needs to permit access to it and we use the state to keep track of the permission.
 - We are using `componentDidMount` lifecycle component to request permissions from the user.
 Expo gives us a very handy `Permissions` module that can be used to request permission from users to access various features of the device.
 To access the camera we need `CAMERA` permission and to record audio within recorded video we need `AUDIO_RECORDING` permission.
-We request both using `Permission.askAsync` method.
+We request both using `Permissions.askAsync` method.
 The `askAsync` method returns an object with the `status` property which is set to `granted` if the user accepts the request.
 We set `hasCameraPermission` to true only if both permissions are granted.
 Requesting permissions is a bit tricky and has a few edge cases that should be handled with better UX but for the purpose of this post, this will have to do.
 - Now we move to the mighty `render()` method.
 As of now, What we show to the user depends on only one state variable, `hasCameraPermission`.
 Initially, we set it to be `null` remember? so if it's `null` that means user have neither denied nor granted permissions and we render an empty `<View/>`.
 Denying any of the permission prompts will set the `hasCameraPermission` to `false` and if that's the case, we render a simple text that tells the user that the permissions were denied.
 If none of the above cases were hit, we can safely assume that `hasCameraPermission` is set to `true` and we can try to render the camera view.
 This is where we use the `Camera` component imported from `expo` at the top of the file.
 Notice that we're setting `style={styles.perview}` which is the only thing we haven't defined yet.
 So let's write some styling, shall we?

 > 💡**Pro Tip**: Users might deny permissions accidentally, so a full-proff UX would offer them a way to tell us to ask for permissions again.
 We are not gonna go into the nitty-gritty like that but it's definitely something you need to be aware of.